 If you do this – and especially if you treat yourself to a trip to a country location, where city lights don’t interfere – you’ll find this constellation.
 Just remember, Cancer’s brightest star is magnitude 3.5, meaning that none of Cancer’s stars can be seen from light-polluted cities or suburbs.

 Starting around mid-April 2017, the moon will have dropped out of the early evening sky, and you’ll be able to identify Cancer.
-Use bright the bright Gemini stars, Castor and Pollux, plus Regulus, the brightest star in the constellation Leo the Lion, to find it.
 Cancer faithfully glimmers between Regulus and the two bright Gemini stars, Castor and Pollux.

-And, if you see Cancer on a moonless night, you’ll have a wonderful surprise in store, especially if you’re looking in a dark sky away from city lights:
+And, if you do see Cancer on a moonless night, you’ll have a wonderful surprise in store, especially if you’re looking in a dark sky away from city lights.